phiresky/nmap-log-parse/README.md

     - `$subnet` is your local network, e.g. '192.168.178.\*'
     - `$outputpath` is the path where you want your log stored

+	You can edit the crontab by running something like `sudo EDITOR=nano crontab -e`

 2. create a `config.json` file in the same folder as the `index.html` is in.
 For the schema see [Configuration.ts](src/Configuration.ts)